How Packed Is It, Really?: Approximating the maximum load of the long segments in a quadtree

-Handling the long congestion is more challenging.
-To compute its exact value for a given square, we need to find the long segments intersecting the cell.
-We can compute the conflict list for each cell by pushing long segments downward from the conflict lists of its ancestors (as done in the \naive algorithm).
+To compute its exact load of a given square, we need to find the long segments intersecting the cell.
+We can compute the conflict list for each cell by pushing long segments downward from the conflict lists of its ancestors (as done in the \naive algorithm of \secref{naive:1}).
 Unfortunately, these lists can get quite long.